IRS Relief for First-Time Penalty Abatement & Reasonable Cause Penalty Abatement

 How to Apply for Reasonable Cause IRS Penalty Abatement

 You must complete IRS Form 843 – Claim for Refund and Request for Abatement.
-Your request must be supported by accompanying facts and circumstances.
+Accompanying facts and circumstances must support your request.
 It is imperative to present well-organized, clear documentary proof for the relevant facts presented and support for causal points being made.
-This is an area an IRS Tax Attorney-CPA may be able to help you.
+This is an area in which an IRS Tax Attorney-CPA may be able to help you.

 The IRS looks at the following factors when determining if you have a valid case for a reasonable cause: